blindsweatyhansolo/popcornpals/README.md

 1. Clone this repository onto your machine with `git clone`
 2. Install dependencies from each directory (*root / server / client*) with `npm install`
 3. Initialize server connection, from the *server* directory run `npm start` or `npm run watch` to use nodemon.
+This project also uses the **concurrently** npm package.
+From the *root* directory you can achieve the same result with `npm run develop`
 4. Visit `localhost:3001/graphql` to connect to Apollo Studio to test queries and mutations
 5. Initialize the React development environment from the *client* directory run `npm start`.
 If not automatically redirected after compiling, navigate to `localhost:3000` in your browser.